LeticiaIruela/Project_II/README.md

 ## 2. Methodology

-1. To perform the investigation, we proceed as follows:
+1. Webscrapping: To perform the investigation, we proceed as follows:
 - Web scrapping of : https://www.directoalpaladar.com/actualidad-1/estas-han-sido-diez
 - We want to find the labels h2.
 - We do web scrapping to get the ingredients throught a loop iterating the ingredients.
 We will use words "Ingredients" and "Elaborations" to search our desired values.
 We will added to a new_dict.